kimt0t0/Role-Mates/README.md

 _* FRONT *_

 - not started yet -
-  ¤ on sign-up form inform users they will not be able to update their pseudo
+  ¤ on sign-up form inform users they will not be able to update their username

 _* BONUS IF TIME *_